andiikaa/Doom-In-Docker/README.md

 Doom should now be playable on http://127.0.0.1:8080/doom

-## Using prebuild container
+## Using Prebuilt Image

-Prebuild image can be found at [andiikaa/doom](https://hub.docker.com/repository/docker/andiikaa/doom/tags).
+Prebuilt image can be found at [andiikaa/doom](https://hub.docker.com/repository/docker/andiikaa/doom/tags).

 Run with
 ```bash